View Alfreda Lewan's Notice on JSOnline.com and share memories

 Alfreda J. Lewan

-Found peace on Tuesday, December 17, 2019 at the age of 85 years.
+West Allis - Found peace on Tuesday, December 17, 2019 at the age of 85 years.
 Loving mother of Sandra (John) Riedel.
 Proud grandma of Alexander.
 Sister of Margaret, Carol and John.
-Alfreda was preceded in death by her parents Alfred (Caroline) and sisters Gertrude and Florence.
+Alfreda "Alfie" was preceded in death by her parents Alfred (Caroline) and sisters Gertrude and Florence.
 She is also survived by other relatives and friends.